-I have a day job as a medical librarian but after hours my camera is never far from me.
+I had a 40+ year career as a librarian but after hours my camera has always been close by.
 In the 1980s I started out with cameras such as the Praktica MTL3 and the Pentax Spotmatic.
 I upgraded to a Canon EOS650 when it was released and followed that with several other EOS models.

 At that time my main interest was motorsport.
 Until 1995 I was track photographer for two local speedway tracks in the Bay of Plenty, New Zealand.